 \subsection{Finiteness properties of groups}

-Recall --- cf.\ e.g.\ \cite[Chapter 7.2]{Geo} --- that a group $G$ is said to have \emph{type $F_n$} ($n\geqslant 1$) if there exists a $K(G,1)$ CW complex having finite $n$--skeleton.
+Recall -- see e.g.\ \cite[Chapter 7.2]{Geo} -- that a group $G$ is said to have \emph{type $F_n$} ($n\geqslant 1$) if there exists a $K(G,1)$ CW complex having finite $n$--skeleton.
 In particular, a group $G$ has type $F_1$ iff $G$ is finitely generated and $G$ has type $F_2$ iff it is finitely presented.
 We say that $G$ has \emph{type $F_{\infty}$} if there exists a $K(G,1)$ complex whose all skeleta are finite.
-It is a standard fact --- cf.\ \cite[Proposition 7.2.2]{Geo} --- that a group $G$ has type $F_{\infty}$ iff it has type $F_n$ for every $n\geqslant 1$.
-In particular, every finite group has type $F_{\infty}$ --- cf.\ \cite[Corollary 7.2.5]{Geo}.
+It is a standard fact -- see \cite[Proposition 7.2.2]{Geo} -- that a group $G$ has type $F_{\infty}$ iff it has type $F_n$ for every $n\geqslant 1$.
+In particular, every finite group has type $F_{\infty}$ -- see \cite[Corollary 7.2.5]{Geo}.